-Esri is proud to be a stakeholder and partner of 52°North.
-An open-source software initiative and international open-science network, 52°North unites partners from research, industry, and public administration, focusing on geoinformatics research and innovation.
+Esri is proud to be a partner of 52°North.
+An international open-science network, 52°North unites partners from research, industry, and public administration, focusing on geoinformatics research and innovation.
 Recent collaborations have focused on interoperable processing of sensor data and the advancement of spatial data infrastructures.

 Esri is actively developing workflows to enhance reproducibility (where results can be continually reproduced using the same data and methods) and replicability (a higher level of scientific rigor where results can be reproduced using different samples of data and different software).
 We are involved in several open science initiatives along these lines and are a signatory to the Coalition for Publishing Data in the Earth and Space Sciences (COPDESS) Commitment to Enabling FAIR (Findable, Accessible, Interoperable, Reusable) Data in the Earth, Space, and Environmental Sciences.